The Bankrate promise

 At Bankrate we strive to help you make smarter financial decisions.
 While we adhere to strict , this post may contain references to products from our partners.
 Here's an explanation for .

-The Federal Reserve’s work can often be mind-bendingly complex.
-It’s no wonder the institution is shrouded in so much mystery.
+The Federal Reserve’s work is mind-bendingly complex.
+It’s no wonder the institution seems so mysterious.

 The Federal Reserve was created by Congress in 1913 to maintain economic and financial stability throughout the country.
 The Fed’s rate-setting arm, the Federal Open Market Committee (FOMC), does this most notably by raising or lowering interest rates.
 After the 2008 financial crisis, the Fed also took on new regulatory roles, acting as a watchdog over the world’s largest financial institutions.